mewong21/waikaneapp-readme/docs/source/usage.rst

     :height: 1101px
     :scale: 25%

-    Contact and feedback can be given via email (infowrrc@hawaii.edu) or through the feedback form.
+    Contact and feedback can be given via email (infowrrc@hawaii.edu).

 **Disclaimer**